Back to Reference

 Techniques for Service Mapping

-This technique involves identifying and documenting the relationships between various IT components, helping you understand their interdependencies.
+• Dependency mapping: Identifying and documenting relationships between IT components to understand their interdependencies.

 Best Practices for Effective IT Operations Management